v-dvorak/stalix/README.md

 ## **Limitations**

 - **Not designed for full-page staff detection** – StaLiX is intended to refine **pre-detected** bounding boxes rather than process entire sheet music pages.
-Should be used alongside an object detection model or other methods that provide reasonably precise bounding.
+It should be used alongside an object detection model or other methods that provide reasonably precise bounding boxes.

-- **Untested on complex cases** - Performance may degrade on noisy, low-resolution, or damaged images. boxes.
+- **Untested on complex cases** - Performance may degrade on noisy, low-resolution, or damaged images.

 ## Acknowledgement